Linear Adversarial Concept Erasure: Conclusion

 \section{Conclusion}

-We have formulated the task of erasing concepts from the representation space as a constrained version of a general minimax game.
+We have formulated the task of concept erasure from the representation space as a constrained version of a general maximin game.
 In the constrained game, the adversary is limited to a fixed-rank orthogonal projection.
-This constrained formulation allows us to derive closed-form solutions to this problems for certain objectives, and propose a convex relaxation which works well in practice for others.
-We empirically show that the relaxed optimization recovers a \textit{single dimensional} subspace whose removal is enough to mitigate linearly-present gender concepts.

-The method proposed in this work protects against \textit{linear} adversaries.
-Effectively removing non-linear information while maintaing the advantages of the constrained, linear approach remains an open challenge.
+This constrained formulation allows us to derive closed-form solutions to this problem for certain objectives and to devise a more general convex relaxation that works well in practice for others.
+We empirically show that the relaxed optimization recovers a $1$-dimensional subspace whose removal is enough to mitigate linearly encoded concepts.
+As a downside, the method proposed here \emph{only} protects against linear classifiers.
+Effectively removing non-linear information while maintaining the advantages of the constrained, linear approach remains an open challenge.